What Age Should Kids Get a Phone?

 Some kids are ready for a mobile phone around the age of 9.
 They’re in third or fourth grade and might be venturing out into the neighborhood with friends, walking or riding their bike to school, or getting dropped off at activities for the first time.

 If they tumble off the bike on their way home, discover practice was canceled after you drove off (true story), or get in a pickle with their friends, you’re just a phone call away.
-Since kiddos this young tend to lose things and don’t have the biggest pockets, consider a wearable smartwatch or an inexpensive flip phone like the Jitterbug.
+Since kiddos this young tend to lose things and don’t have the biggest pockets, we recommend a wearable smartwatch or an inexpensive flip phone like the Jitterbug.

 Children younger than 9 can also wear a smartwatch, but a simpler mobile device might be even better.
 Kids GPS trackers have SOS buttons to quickly reach parents, and the built-in location tracker tells you where they are, even if they don’t have a clue.